 Cyber Threat Intelligence (CTI) is defined as evidence-based knowledge, including context, mechanisms, indicators, and actionable advice, concerning existing or emerging threats to organizational assets \cite{NISTCTIDefinition}.

-The fundamental purpose of CTI is to transform vast quantities of raw data from different sources into actionable insights that inform and improve cybersecurity decisions.
+The fundamental purpose of CTI is to transform high volumes of raw data into actionable insights that inform and improve cybersecurity decisions.
 This systematic process enables an organization to mature its security posture, transitioning from a reactive stance, where teams respond to incidents as they occur, to a proactive one, where attacks are anticipated and preemptively mitigated \cite{NISTCTIDefinition}.

-CTI is not a monolithic entity; it is stratified into three distinct levels, each serving a different audience and purpose within an organization:

-\begin{itemize} \item \textbf{Strategic Intelligence:} This is high-level, non-technical intelligence designed for executive leadership, including the C-suite and board of directors.
+CTI can be stratified into three distinct levels, each serving a different audience and purpose within an organization. \emph{Strategic intelligence} is high-level, non-technical intelligence designed for executive leadership and the board of directors.
 It provides a broad overview of the global threat landscape, geopolitical trends, and industry-specific risks.
-Its primary function is to inform long-term cybersecurity investment, risk management strategy, and alignment of security with overall business objectives \cite{RecordedFutureLevels}. \item \textbf{Operational Intelligence:} This layer offers more technical detail on the "who, what, why, and how" of specific cyberattacks and campaigns.
+Its primary function is to inform long-term cybersecurity investment, risk management strategy, and the alignment of security with overall business objectives \cite{RecordedFutureLevels}.

+\emph{Operational intelligence} offers more technical detail regarding the actors, motivations, methods, and objectives associated with specific cyberattack campaigns.
 It focuses on the tactics, techniques, and procedures (TTPs) of threat actors.
-The primary consumers are security leaders, threat hunting teams, and incident responders, who use this intelligence to understand adversary behavior and prepare specific defenses \cite{RecordedFutureLevels}. \item \textbf{Tactical Intelligence:} This is the most immediate and technical form of CTI, consisting primarily of machine-readable Indicators of Compromise (IOCs) such as malicious IP addresses, file hashes, and phishing domains.
-It is consumed by Security Operations Center (SOC) analysts and automated security tools (e.g., SIEMs, firewalls) for real-time threat detection and blocking.
-While highly actionable, tactical IOCs have a short lifespan as adversaries frequently change their infrastructure \cite{bianco2014pyramid, RecordedFutureLevels}. \end{itemize}
+The primary consumers are security leaders, threat hunting teams, and incident responders, who use this intelligence to understand adversary behavior and prepare specific defenses \cite{RecordedFutureLevels}.

+\emph{Tactical intelligence} is the most immediate and technical form of CTI, consisting primarily of machine-readable Indicators of Compromise (IOCs) such as malicious IP addresses, file hashes, and phishing domains.
+It is consumed by Security Operations Center (SOC) analysts and automated security tools (e.g., SIEMs and firewalls) for real-time threat detection and blocking.
+While highly actionable, tactical IOCs have a short lifespan because adversaries frequently change their infrastructure \cite{bianco2014pyramid, RecordedFutureLevels}.